Published by : Bipin BaloniPublished on: May 26, 2026

 Bhujangasana is the simplest at-home treatment for these and many more issues.

 For those interested in deepening their yoga journey, consider enrolling in a yoga teacher training programme.
-Rishikul Yogshala in Rishikesh offers comprehensive courses like the 100 Hour Yoga Teacher Training In Rishikesh, 200 Hour Yoga TTC In Rishikesh, 300 Hour Yoga Teacher Training In Rishikesh, and 500 Hour Yoga Teacher Training Rishikesh.
+Rishikul Yogshala in Rishikesh offers comprehensive courses like the 200 Hour Yoga TTC in Rishikesh and the 300 Hour Yoga Teacher Training in Rishikesh.
 These programs are designed to help you master your practice and share the transformative power of yoga with others.

 Cobra Yoga Pose (Bhujangasana) FAQs